 Upon approval to fill an administrative vacancy, the Department Head should formulate a committee, and design a format as to how the search is to be conducted.
 The Chair of the Search Committee should be provided with a position description and minimum qualifications along with information on salary range and anticipated fill date.

-Scheduling of interviews should be done at mutually convenient times arranged by the Department Head/Supervisor or Search Committee.
-The Human Resources Office will assist in this process by interviewing the final candidates chosen by the department.
-During this interview process, Human Resources will provide an overview of the College's benefits and answer any questions the candidate may have.
+The Office of Human Resources will assist in this process by interviewing the final candidates chosen by the department.
+During the HR portion of the interview process, the Office of Human Resources will provide an overview of the College's benefits, culture, and answer any questions the candidate may have.

 Pre-Employment Inquiry Guide